 Fallingwater, Pittsburgh © Carol M. Highsmith

-Ayn Rand was so inspired by this triumphant feat of individualistic artistic expression, that she largely based her novel The Fountainhead on Wright's ingenuous creation.
-Fallingwater has been included in Smithsonian magazine's list of '28 places to see before you die' - and visitors to Pennsylvania would be sorely remiss to pass up such an opportunity!
-Make sure to book well in advance.
+This triumphant feat of individualistic artistic expression so inspired Ayn Rand that she largely based her novel The Fountainhead on the ingenuous creation.
+Fallingwater is included in the Smithsonian magazine's list of '28 places to see before you die' and visitors to Pennsylvania shouldn't pass up the opportunity.
+Make sure to booki well in advance.